fkirkholt/urd-backend/docs/self-documenting-databases.md

 `user_group_xref`, and are showing a user, then the postfix `_xref` and `user` is removed, and you'll see the relation "Group".

-If you have a cross-reference table that you still want to display in the list of tables, you can give it the name you want, and skip the postfix.
-Then the table is placed in the list of tables under the table that is referred first in the primary key.
+The table is placed in the list of tables under the table that is referred first in the primary key.

 E.g. if you have a table `archive_creator` with a primary key `agent, archive`, the table `archive_creator` is placed under the